It’s December…it’s that time of year again…!

 For an A Level Advent calendar, try this one from Mathsbank.

 With Mathsbank you can display solutions step by step.

 The Indisputable Santa Mathematical Advent Calendar comes from Dr Hannah Fry and Dr Thomas Oléron Evans who throughout December 2016, to accompany the release of their book on the Mathematics of Christmas, tweeted out Christmathsy bits and pieces, one a day, advent calendar style.

 On Teachit Maths their Interactive advent calendar is a free sample resource available to everybody.
 (Remember that the free subscription on this excellent site includes hundreds of high-quality pdf resources.)
 Teachit Maths describes the resource as an advent calendar in the form of a presentation focusing mainly on mathematics.
 Suitable for KS3/4.
 (KS3/4 is UK age 11-16).
 For each day you will reveal a festive fact, joke, teaching idea, activity or game.

 …and for your colleagues from Teachit:

 Alternatively how about a Christmas Revision Calendar from Access Maths?
-Scroll right down this collection of very helpful GCSE Revision Resources for three Christmas Calendars, one for KS3, one for Foundation and one for Higher, also available are Christmas revision activities.
+Three Christmas Calendars are available, one for KS3, and two for GCSE – Foundation and one for Higher.

 Alternatively, try this higher GCSE revision quiz, very attractively presented as an Advent calendar, answers are included.